Anna-Jane Casey

 Anna-Jane Casey (born 15 February 1972) is an English singer, dancer and actress best known for her work in musical theatre.

 Personal life

 Casey was born in Salford, Lancashire, England.

 Casey married fellow actor Graham MacDuff in 1998.
 The pair started dating whilst on the national tour of West Side Story.

-In 2020, following the COVID-19 pandemic, Casey revealed that she and her husband had worked as delivery drivers to supplement their income during lockdown due to the lack of work.
+In 2020, following the COVID-19 pandemic, Casey said that she and her husband had worked as delivery drivers to supplement their income during lockdown due to the lack of work.

-Her sister Natalie Casey is also an actress best known for her television roles in Hollyoaks and Two Pints of Lager and a Packet of Crisps.
+Her sister Natalie Casey is also an actress, best known for her television roles in Hollyoaks and Two Pints of Lager and a Packet of Crisps.

 Stage career

 Casey trained at Lupino Dance School in Bury.
+She appeared as Baby June in Gypsy at the Forum Theatre in Wythenshaw, Manchester which starred Josephine Blake, directed by Howard Lloyd-Lewis and choreographed by Paul Kerryson.
 She made her West End debut at age 16 as Rumpleteazer in Cats at New London Theatre.
 After two years with Cats she then went on to Children of Eden at the Prince Edward Theatre.